Grounding: Terms and Symbols

 There are different symbols and terms for grounds and references.
 What do they all mean?

-The use of grounding symbols is not always strictly adhered to; it can be confusing as to which ones are used and in what context.
-Most of the time the ground symbol you are most familiar with, the 3 decreasing-length lines is the one that is used in a generic sense to mean ground.
+The use of grounding symbols is not always strictly adhered to industry standards; it can be confusing as to which ones are used and in what context.
+Most of the time the ground symbol you are most familiar with, the 3 decreasing-length lines, is the one that is used in a generic sense to illustrate ground.

-Three diagonal lines from a horizontal bar represents earth or chassis ground.
-Three decreasing-length parallel lines represents analog or circuit ground.
+Three diagonal lines and the decreasing horizontal bars represents chassis and earth ground respectively.
+Furthermore, the three decreasing-length parallel lines represents analog or circuit ground.
 The hollow triangle usually means digital ground, but is often used as a reference ground.
 A letter or number in the triangle may be used to indicate references that are in common with each other.

 Note that none of these grounds are necessarily equivalent.
 Ground is a point of reference from which a potential (voltage) may be measured.
 Different grounds will have voltages between them that we must take into account when connecting equipment together and making measurements.